hanxiaomax/Learncpp_CN/docs/10-10-class-templates.md

 Fortunately, we can do better.

-Author’s note
+!!! info "作者注"

-Before proceeding, please review lessons [8.13 -- Function templates](https://www.learncpp.com/cpp-tutorial/function-templates/) and [8.14 -- Function template instantiation](https://www.learncpp.com/cpp-tutorial/function-template-instantiation/) if you’re hazy on how function templates, template types, or function template instantiation works.
+	Before proceeding, please review lessons [[8-13-Function-templates|8.13 - 函数模板]]和[[8-14-Function-template-instantiation|8.14 - 函数模板的实例化]] if you’re hazy on how function templates, template types, or function template instantiation works.

-Class templates
+## Class templates

 Much like a function template is a template definition for instantiating functions, a class template is a template definition for instantiating class types.

-A reminder
+!!! info "提醒"

 	A “class type” is a struct, class, or union type.
 Although we’ll be demonstrating “class templates” on structs for simplicity, everything here applies equally well to classes.

 As a reminder, here’s our `int` pair struct definition: